08 March 2013

 02 March 2013

-Her Majesty Mrs Brown (starring Judi Dench and Billy Connolly)
+Her Majesty, Mrs Brown with Judi Dench and Billy Connolly

-I picked this DVD up at a charity shop.
+I picked up the DVD of 'Her Majesty, Mrs Brown' at a charity shop.
 While we have enjoyed several historical dramas, including an excellent one involving a true story about royalty (The King's Speech) this is not really our preferred genre.
-However, when I noticed that the two main characters are Dame Judi Dench and Billy Connolly (better known as a stand-up comic) I thought it would be worth watching!
+However, when I noticed that the two main characters are Dame Judi Dench and Billy Connolly (better known as a stand-up comic) I thought it could be worth watching.

 It sat on our shelves for some months, however, until visiting friends opted to see it.
 At 103 minutes this is not a long film, and we were all mesmerised.

 Judi Dench, as ever, is excellent.
-She plays a very upright, rather controlling Queen Victoria, who is initially portrayed as still in deep mourning, three years after the death of her beloved husband Albert.
-The public - and parliament - are trying to persuade her to return to public duties but she refuses, insisting that she is Queen and can decide what she will and won't do.
+She plays a very upright, rather controlling Queen Victoria.
+She is initially portrayed as still in deep mourning, three years after the death of her beloved husband Albert.
+The public - and parliament - are trying to persuade her to return to public duties.
+But she refuses, insisting that she is Queen and can decide what she will and won't do.

 John Brown (Billy Connolly) who was one of her husband's servants and confidants is sent for.
 He is not entirely happy about this, but has a long and loyal admiration for the Queen.
 This is not at first obvious, because he speaks his mind, and does not kowtow to his 'superiors'.
 Before long he starts to take the Queen out for rides, and with his sometimes brash, always honest approach begins to bring her out of her depression, something in which the rest of her staff failed dismally.